TypeFox/djinject/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug Report

-Ginject version:
+Djinject version:

 <!--
   Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
-Please test using the latest version of Ginject to make sure your issue has not already been fixed.
+Please test using the latest version of Djinject to make sure your issue has not already been fixed.
 -->